michalbe/gh-jira/README.md

   - Go to `chrome://extensions/`
   - Click `Load unpacked exptension`
-  - Choose the folder where `gh-jira-soci` was downloaded
+  - Choose the folder where `gh-jira` was downloaded
-  - Go to [https://github.com/meetsoci/soci/pulls](https://github.com/meetsoci/soci/pulls) and refresh
+  - Go to your pull request page (usually something like `https://github.com/your_name/your_remo/pulls`) and refresh

 ![Google Chrome](images/chrome.png)